ray-project/ray/doc/source/data/key-concepts.rst

 To avoid unnecessary data movement in the distributed setting, Dataset pipelines will *fuse* compatible stages (i.e., stages with the same compute strategy and resource specifications).
 Read and map-like stages are always fused if possible.
 All-to-all dataset transformations such as ``random_shuffle`` can be fused with earlier map-like stages, but not later stages.

 All of the following optimizations are enabled by default for Dataset pipelines.
 For Datasets, only read stages are fused.
-This is since non-pipelined Datasets are eagerly executed.
+This is since non-pipelined Datasets are eagerly executed except for their initial read stage.

 .. code-block:: python